ModernRonin/ModernRonin.github.io/src/source/_posts/Integrating-depencency-injection-into-a-legacy-code-base.md

 ### Why is `_instance` in `Globals` modelled as `Lazy<>`?

 Because `Lazy<>`'s value generation is intrinsically thread-safe and race-conditions do not lead to creation of multiple instances.
-This really is the kind of problem you wouldn't ever have if you used a container from the beginning, but as we are talking about a migration strategy from legacy code here, we must ensure thread-safety of singletons.
+This really is the kind of problem you wouldn't ever have if you used a container from the beginning, but we are talking about migrating legacy code here, so we must ensure thread-safety of singletons.

 ### What to do when mutual dependencies between extracted types and original legacy-types are not easily avoidable?

 For example, what if `Repository` would need to call some `ISender` methods?
 Then we'd have to inject `ISender` into `Repository` and thus create a circular dependency between `Repository` and `Sender`.

-The purist answer that this is a sign of poor design does not help in this context because this is really something that happens often until refactoring of the legacy types has progressed far enough - in practice this usually means many months because we don't get to refactor everything at once.
+The purist answer that this is a sign of poor design does not help in this context.
+This kind of complication happens really quite often until refactoring of the legacy types has progressed far enough.
+In practice this usually means many months because we don't get to refactor everything at once.
 (And even if we did, it wouldn't be wise to do it without intermediate steps, but that's a subject for another article.)

-When I encounter such a situation and there is no easy disentangling of responsibilities and thus dependencies that would not require a bigger refactoring effort than I can justify for my current scope, then I use `Lazy<>` or `Func<>` injections.
-For example:
+When I encounter such a situation, I use a `Lazy<>` or `Func<>` injection.
+The refactoring effort to properly disentangle the responsibilities and dependencies is often greater than can be justified for the current scope, so this can be a useful *temporary* compromise.
+Usually, as refactoring continues, most of these somewhat ugly injections will fall out again.

 ```csharp
 public interface IRepository : ICurrentUserHolder